EmiliaPsacharopoulos/Quadruped-8dof-Robot/Manufacturing 3D Prints/README.md

 | --- | --- |
 | ![image](https://user-images.githubusercontent.com/57100380/119695653-6652db80-be1c-11eb-83b5-354d6e8afd62.png) | ![image](https://user-images.githubusercontent.com/57100380/119695712-74a0f780-be1c-11eb-8949-3b9a31057c04.png) |

 **Pro Tip**: Some of the supports are difficult to remove and you may damage the parts or seperate the layers during this process.
-If so, use the 406 Loctite to repare damages areas or consider reprinting.
+If so, use the 406 Loctite to repair damaged areas or consider reprinting.

 | Damaged Print |
 | --- |